 In order to make it stick though, we knew we were going to have to put some daily practices in place.

 Here is a list of the housekeeping habits we practice every day…

-- Review paper planner and our electronic personal and business calendar each morning.
+- Review paper planner, personal and business calendar each morning.